What Is Tax Credit: Definition & How to Claim It

 As you may guess, partially refundable tax credits tow the line between a refundable and nonrefundable tax credit: they’re only partially refundable.
 The best way to describe how partially refundable tax credits work is with the American Opportunity Tax Credit (AOTC).

 This tax credit is only available to post-secondary education students.
-If they can reduce their total tax liability to zero before they even have to use all of the tax deduction, 40% of the remaining credit or up to $1,000 can get refunded.
+If they can reduce their total tax liability to zero before all the eligible credit is claimed, 40% of the remaining credit or up to $1,000 can get refunded.

 How Tax Credits Work